dd9jn/rfc4880bis/crypto-refresh.md

 - A series of values comprising the encrypted session key.
   This is algorithm-specific and described below.

-When creating a v3 PKESK packet, the session key is first prefixed with a one-octet algorithm identifier that specifies the symmetric encryption algorithm used to encrypt the following encryption container.
+When creating a v3 PKESK packet, the session key is prefixed with a one-octet algorithm identifier that specifies the symmetric encryption algorithm used to encrypt the following encryption container.
-Then a two-octet checksum is appended, which is equal to the sum of the preceding session key octets, not including the algorithm identifier, modulo 65536.

-The resulting octet string (algorithm identifier, session key, and checksum) is encrypted according to the public-key algorithm used, as described below.
+The resulting octet string (algorithm identifier and session key) is encrypted according to the public-key algorithm used, as described below.

 ### v5 PKESK {#v5-pkesk}